jfogarty/mmeddle/docs/DEVELOPERS.md

 components.
 Check the current coverage using:

     mocksock=true
-    gulp coverage
+    npm run coverage

 This runs the **istanbul** code coverage tool against the Mocha test suite.
 The `mocksock=true` runs an in-process version of the server during testing.
+You should look at the `.\logs\_mocha-yymmdd.log` file to see the interaction between the mock server and the test client.

+To get the fullest code coverage you should:

-Make sure you have shutdown any other server you have running first.
+- Make sure you have shutdown any other server you have running first or it will fail.
+- Make sure that `mochaConsoleMute` is false or omitted in `./config/_mocha.config` (or other config files), otherwise the console output routines will be suppressed which limits test coverage.
+- Make sure that your **MongoDB** service is up and running or you will get only `FileProvider` coverage.

 You can examine the annotated source by browsing to `./coverage/lcov-report/index.html` or run